johnvenkiah/CI_MS2_John_Venkiah/README.md

 ### HTML Validation

-All pages passed the W3C Validation tests, and can be viewed [here](https://github.com/johnvenkiah/CI_MS2_John_Venkiah/tree/master/docs/validation/w3c/html)
+All pages passed the [W3C HTML Validation](https://validator.w3.org/) tests, and can be viewed [here](https://github.com/johnvenkiah/CI_MS2_John_Venkiah/tree/master/docs/validation/w3c/html)

 I received 2 warnings on learn.html, to add a headed tag to elements, which in fact are added but from the JavaScript file linked in the html.